SUBSCRIBE TO OUR FREE NEWSLETTER

 Germany expects up to 1.5 million asylum seekers this year, and Merkel's welcoming stance has invited a right-wing backlash.

-Reker, meanwhile, had been Cologne's top social welfare official, and as part of that job she ran the ancient city's refugee housing program.
+Reker, meanwhile, had been Cologne's top social welfare official, and as part of that job, she ran the ancient city's refugee housing program.

 As CNNreported, "Reker has stuck up for refugees as other politicians have advocated turning them out of temporary shelters, according to media reports.
 And she has praised new arrivals as adding value to German society."

-In a recent statement, she said: "When I speak of refugees, I don't speak of desperate measures and burdens but instead of potential and opportunity."
+In a recent statement, she said: "When I speak of refugees, I don't speak of desperate measures and burdens but of potential and opportunity."

 In a win for tolerance over xenophobia, independent and pro-refugee candidate Henriette Reker--who was stabbed by a violently anti-immigrant constituent during a campaign event just one day prior--scored a decisive victory on Sunday to become the next mayor of the German city of Cologne.